Bahari Racing: The Pennzoil Years

 1991 saw Pennzoil brought in as the new sponsor for the team, and Waltrip responded with his best season to that point.
 The No. 30 won poles at Dover and Michigan in June, the team's first two poles.
-Waltrip also earned four top-5s and 12 top-10s for the team on his way to a 15th-place finish in points.
+Waltrip also earned four top-fives and 12 top-tens for the team on his way to a 15th-place finish in points.

-1992 began with Waltrip as one of three cars that had a chance to win the Daytona 500, but a blown engine in the last 10 laps relegated him to a disappointing 18th.
-The rest of the year was disappointing as well, dropping to 23rd in points and recording a 4th at Rockingham as his best finish of the year.
+1992 began with Waltrip as one of three cars that had a chance to win the Daytona 500, but a blown engine in the last ten laps relegated him to a disappointing 18th.
+The rest of the year was disappointing as well, dropping to 23rd in points and recording a fourth at Rockingham as his best finish of the year.

+Michael Waltrip driving for Bahari Racing in 1994.

 1994 and 1995 were, based on the points standings, Michael Waltrip's two best seasons in the Cup series.
 Waltrip drove the No. 30 to 12th in points (best among the Pontiacs) both years with nearly identical results.
 However, after the season, Waltrip left the team to drive the No. 21 for the Wood Brothers.

 For 1996, the team hired Johnny Benson, the 1995 Busch Series Champion to take over the No. 30.
 Benson won the pole for the Purolator 500 at Atlanta in March, but struggled early on, even failing to qualify for the Food City 500 at Bristol.
 Later on in the season, Benson's performances improved.
-Benson had the lead late at Richmond in September before fading to 10th.
-Benson ended the year 21st in points with a best finish of 5th at Pocono in July, in addition to winning the Rookie of the Year award.
+Benson had the lead late at Richmond in September before fading to tenth.
+Benson ended the year 21st in points with a best finish of fifth at Pocono in July, in addition to winning the Rookie of the Year award.

+Bahari Racing's car for 1997, driven by Johnny Benson Jr.

 1997 was the team's best season in the Winston Cup Series.
-Benson finished 11th in points, just 1 point behind 10th place Ken Schrader.
+Benson finished 11th in points, just one point behind tenth place Ken Schrader.
 During the season, Benson won the pole at Michigan and had 8 top-10 finishes.
 However, Benson left the team to drive the new No. 26 for Roush Racing at the end of the season and Pennzoil left to sponsor the new No. 1 for Dale Earnhardt Inc.